Normandy Biking Tour

 Take in Juno Beach and the D-Day Landing Exhibit at Arromanches, including a remarkable diorama explaining the invasion.
 Later, jump back a millennium to admire the renowned Bayeux Tapestry.

-Enjoy a farewell breakfast at the hotel before farewells in Le Havre.
+Enjoy a farewell breakfast at the hotel before saying goodbye in Caen.

 Les Maisons de Léa, Honfleur